Strong Stability of Sampled-data Riesz-spectral Systems: Introduction

 In the finite-dimensional case, stability is preserved for all sufficiently small sampling periods.
 This result has been extended to the exponential stability of some classes of infinite-dimensional systems in \cite{Logemann2003,Rebarber2006}, but even exponential stability is much more delicate in the infinite-dimensional case \cite{Rebarber2002}.
 Sampled-data systems are ubiquitous in computer-based control systems, and various sampled-data control problems have been studied for infinite-dimensional systems; for example, stabilization \cite{Tarn1988, Rebarber1998, Logemann2005, Logemann2013, Karafyllis2018,Kang2018Automatica,Wakaiki2020SCL, Lin2020} and output regulation \cite{Logemann1997, Ke2009SCL, Ke2009SIAM, Ke2009IEEE, Wakaiki2019}.
 Robustness of strong stability with respect to sampling has been posed as an open problem in \cite{Rebarber2006MTNS}, and it has not been solved yet.

-Strong stability of strongly continuous semigroups is rather weak, compared with exponential stability.
-In fact, exponential stability is preserved under all sufficiently small bounded perturbations, whereas it is easy to find a strongly stable semigroup and an arbitrarily small perturbation such that the perturbed semigroup is unstable; see, e,g., Section~1 of \cite{Paunonen2011}.
+Strong stability of strongly continuous semigroups is rather weak compared with exponential stability.
+In fact, exponential stability is preserved under all sufficiently small bounded perturbations, whereas it is easy to find a strongly stable semigroup and an arbitrarily small perturbation such that the perturbed semigroup is unstable; see, e.g., Section~1 of \cite{Paunonen2011}.
 The difficulty of robustness analysis of strong stability arises from the high level of generality of strong stability.
-Focusing on important subclasses of strongly stable semigroups, the author of \cite{Paunonen2011, Paunonen2012SS,Paunonen2013SS,Paunonen2014JDE,Paunonen2015,Paunonen2015Springer} has studied robustness of strong stability.
-To study strong stability of delay semigroups, perturbation results for strongly stable semigroups have been developed in \cite{Rastogi2020}.
-The preservation of strong stability under discretization via the Cayley transformation has been investigated in \cite{Guo2006, Besseling2010}.
-We can regard discretization by sampling as a perturbation, but this structured perturbation has not been investigated in the above previous studies.
+For example, define the bounded linear operator $A_1$ on $\ell^2(\mathbb{C})$ by